hyperoslo/Brick/README.md

 The headline for your data, in a `UITableViewCell` it is normally used for `textLabel.text` but you are free to use it as you like.
 - **.subtitle**
 Same as for the title, in a `UITableViewCell` it is normally used for `detailTextLabel.text`.
+- **.text**
+This is an optional property that can be used for larger amount of text needed to describe your `Item`
 - **.image**
 Can be either a URL string or a local string, you can easily determine if it should use a local or remote asset in your view.
 - **.kind**